 The stately, Victorian-era home was constructed by prominent Monctonian, Thomas Williams, who was a noted industrialist and treasurer for the Intercolonial Railway.

-Extremely wealthy, he needed a home that showcased this status and bank balance, and we think he certainly succeeded.
+Extremely wealthy, he needed a home that showcased this status and bank balance, and we think he succeeded.

-Thomas and his wife had 11 children and six were born in the house.
+Thomas and his wife had 11 children, and six were born in the house.
 It remained a private dwelling for the Williams’ descendants until 1981.
-This meant it remained in good condition for nearly 100 years after its construction.

-The Thomas Williams House was designated as a landmark for its level of preservation and its Victorian-era interior design.
 Some of its key features include its square frontal tower, paired gabled pediment dormers, ornate mouldings, pilaster window trims, panelled doors with transom windows and beautiful ironwork.

 Today, the 12-room, Second Empire property is an elegant symbol of local life during the Victorian era and has been lovingly restored and preserved over the centuries.